-A recognized leader in the development and evaluation of new CT technology, Cynthia H. McCollough, PhD, is the Brooks-Hollern Professor at the Mayo Clinic in Rochester, Minnesota, where she holds the rank of professor in both medical physics and biomedical engineering.
-Her research revolves around the technology of CT imaging and its many clinical applications.
-She has contributed extensively to the measurement, management, and reduction of CT radiation dose; to the education of health care personnel and the public on the safety of medical imaging; and to the fields of multi-energy and cardiac CT using both prototype and commercial systems.
+A recognized leader in the development and evaluation of new CT technology and dose reduction methods, Cynthia H. McCollough, PhD, is the Brooks-Hollern Professor of Research at the Mayo Clinic in Rochester, Minnesota, where she holds the rank of professor in both medical physics and biomedical engineering.

 Dr. McCollough’s research revolves around the technology of CT imaging and its many clinical applications.
 As founder and director of Mayo’s CT Clinical Innovation Center, she leads a multidisciplinary team of physicians, scientists, and trainees to develop and translate into clinical practice new CT technologies and clinical applications.
 Dr. McCollough has contributed extensively to the fields of cardiac, dual-energy, and photon-counting-detector CT, and quantifies the impact of new CT technologies on diagnostic performance.
 She has also contributed extensively to the measurement, management, and reduction of CT radiation dose and to the education of health care personnel and the public on the safety of medical imaging.